musaibahmedrazzaqui/MVP/README.md

    ```bash
    docker ps
    ```
- Your frontend would be up and running on localhost:5001
+ Your backend would be up and running on localhost:5001
 ## Usage

 On the frontend, there are two buttons: